 Modern cameras are very well equipped for shooting in black and white and it is very easy to convert our photos to black and white on the computer.
 However, there are few things you can do to help your camera to achieve the best black and white photographs possible.

 - Photographing in RAW

 - Monochrome mode to help you see a scene

 1. Photograph black and white images in RAW

 I always recommend shooting in RAW.
 There are so many reasons, but from a black and white photography point of view, it allows you to capture so many more levels of brightness in an image.

-If you shoot in RAW, rather than JPEG, you will be able to increase the contrast in post production, decrease the shadows and brightening the highlights more than if the image was a JPEG.
+- If you shoot in RAW, rather than JPEG, you’ll be able to increase the contrast in post production, decrease the shadows and brightening the highlights more than if the image was a JPEG.

 2. White balance for black and white photography

 You’d think that if an image is going to be black and white, then the white balance doesn’t matter.
 But it does.

 Bear in mind that color converts to tones of gray in black and white photography.
 So, if your white balance is not set correctly, the color cast on your subject will impact how dynamic the black and white version will be.

 3. Monochrome mode camera setting

 While you’re still learning to see in black and white, you might find it helpful to set your camera to monochrome mode (aka black and white mode).
 This way you can take a shot and see instantly how well the colors in a scene may or may not work.